Jinlin3/next-stock-profile/README.md

 Capable of grabbing data from all NASDAQ-100 and Dow Jones companies.

+## Features

+* Home Page - Displays popular tech companies at the moment, allowing the user to click on the cards and travel to the Quote Page
+* Quote Page - Displays information on the stock price for a specific company, a candlestick chart, and news articles
+* Indices Page - Displays the companies for either the NASDAQ-100 or Dow Jones

 ## What I Learned from this Project

 * NextJS (Pages)